 \section{Background simulations}

-Background simulations were performed using the Monte Carlo simulation based on Geant4~\cite{Geant4}.
+Background simulations were performed using Monte Carlo simulations based on Geant4~\cite{Geant4}.
 The simulation tool was optimized for SMILE-2+.
 The detector response of the ETCC, such as the effective area and the point spread function, reproduced the experimental data~\cite{2022Takada}.
-We implemented the deep-learning method to improve the reconstruction accuracy of the recoil direction of the electron and the scattering position~\cite{Ikeda2021}.
-The point spread function was improved by 32\% compared with the traditional method.
-In addition, we adopted the ANNRI-Gd model to simulate the gamma-ray energy spectrum of the thermal neutron captured on $^{157}$Gd and $^{155}$Gd~\cite{ANNRI2019,ANNRI2020}.
-In this section, we describe the mass model in the simulation and the environmental radiations related to the simulated particles.
+We implemented a deep-learning method to improve the reconstruction accuracy of the recoil direction of the electron and the scattering position~\cite{Ikeda2021}.
+The point spread function was improved by 32\% compared with the conventional method~\cite{2022Takada}.
+In addition, we adopted the ANNRI-Gd model to simulate the gamma-ray energy spectra of the thermal neutrons captured on $^{157}$Gd and $^{155}$Gd~\cite{ANNRI2019,ANNRI2020}.
+In this section, we describe the mass model used in the simulations and the environmental radiation related to the simulated particles.
 Finally, the types of background events triggering the ETCC detector are categorized for convenience.